Rust Clap recipes

 // impl TryFrom<&str> for Cipher { ... }

 Pay attention that we also added the clap::ValueEnum derive.
-It'll generate the ValueEnum trait implementation and clap will be able to parse the raw string into concrete enum value.
+It'll generate the ValueEnum trait implementation, and clap will be able to parse the raw string into a concrete enum value.
 Now time to test it:

 ./cool-server --enc-algs aes256 --enc-algs des3